The Importance of Reliable Backcountry Communications

 The Spot X is its own self-contained unit, and doesn’t need to piggyback off your phones Bluetooth.
 It will track your route, send your location and text updates.
 The Spot X also features a full keyboard and a cursor button for navigating the screen.
 No endless scrolling to find a letter on a display screen.

 A note of those buttons.
 They may prove too small to type with when wearing gloves.

 “We were never in immediate danger, but had the wind shifted it could have become interesting in short order.
 With the SatPaq we had access to the data that allowed us to make informed decisions.”

 Staying in communication while visiting remote parts of the world is never easy.
 There is seldom reliable cell phone coverage in the backcountry.
-With these powerful and effective devices those in need of backcountry communication options have several very good tools at their disposal.
+Thankfully with these powerful and effective devices those in need of communications have several very good tools at their disposal.

 Tip: Be sure to educate all involved on what to expect when tracking your progress with these devices.
 “If they don’t know what to expect, they may alert rescue teams when they are not needed.”

 As always for more information on trail riding, camping with horses, and the largest guide to horse trails and camps in the world visit us at www.TrailMeister..com